denisoadj/in4.0_NLP/README.md

 https://github.com/user-attachments/assets/984e9390-00a2-4688-9230-9bbe4eb08e7b

 ## Footer
 ### Future Improvements
-   * Integration of new dataset  and advanced model optimization, possibly leveraging deep learning
+   * Integration of new dataset and advance model optimization, possibly leveraging deep learning
-   * Integration of framework with a working chatbot for a successful deployment
+   * Integration of the framework with a functional chatbot for a successful deployment

 ### Acknowledgements
 * Joseph H.